Guanqiu Jian: Life

-In 244, Guanqiu Jian led a punitive expedition to Goguryeo, leading to the Goguryeo–Wei Wars.
+In 244, during the reign of Cao Rui's successor Cao Fang, Guanqiu Jian led a punitive expedition to Goguryeo, leading to the Goguryeo–Wei Wars.
 He defeated the Goguryeo army led by King Dongcheon near the Tongjia River and then captured the Goguryeo capital Hwando.
 During the follow-up campaign in the next year, he conquered Hwando again and forced King Dongcheon to flee southeast.
 A subsection of the army reached the eastern coast of the peninsula and another reached northern Manchuria, but soon retreated.
 A stone carving was created to commemorate Guanqiu Jian's victory in the campaign.
 In 1905, a fragment of the monument was discovered.
 It is called the Stele of Guanqiu Jian's Inscribed Achievements (毌丘儉紀功碑).

 In 255, Guanqiu Jian and Wen Qin started a rebellion in Shouchun (壽春; around present-day Shou County, Anhui) against the Wei regent Sima Shi, who came to power in 251 after the death of his father Sima Yi and monopolised state power, effectively rendering the Wei emperor a puppet ruler.
 In Guanqiu Jian's biography in Sanguozhi, Chen Shou recorded that Guanqiu Jian rebelled because he remained loyal to the Wei emperor, Cao Mao, and was displeased that Sima Shi was controlling the Wei government behind the scenes.
 Chen also recorded that Guanqiu was close to Xiahou Xuan and Li Feng, who had been purged by Sima Shi in 254 around the time Sima Shi deposed the third Wei emperor Cao Fang and replaced him with Cao Mao; Guanqiu Jian, fearing that he would end up like Xiahou Xuan, decided to rebel against Sima Shi.
 The rebellion was effectively suppressed within months and Guanqiu Jian was slain by one Zhang Shu (張屬) after escaping from Shouchun to Shen County (慎縣; present-day Feidong County, Anhui).
 Most of Guanqiu Jian's family members were killed while the survivors escaped and defected to Wei's rival state, Eastern Wu.

 Name

 Guanqiu Jian's name is often read as Wuqiu Jian (毋丘儉), and appears as such in Volume 73 of Sima Guang's Zizhi Tongjian.
-Wu Jinhua (吳金華) argued that Guanqiu (毌丘) was a later transcription error dating back to the Tang and Song dynasties, and that Wuqiu (毋丘) - alongsides Manqiu (曼丘) - were alternative readings of the original reading Muqiu (母丘).
+Chinese scholar Wu Jinhua (吳金華) argued that Guanqiu (毌丘) was a later transcription error dating back to the Tang and Song dynasties, and that Wuqiu (毋丘) - alongside Manqiu (曼丘) - were alternative readings of the original reading Muqiu (母丘).
 He supports his argument with the occurrence of Muqiu as a family name on a tomb stele from the Three Kingdoms period and also in the Ri Zhi Lu (日知錄) by early Qing dynasty scholar Gu Yanwu; as well as the occurrence of Wuqiu as a surname on an ancient seal and a bamboo strip from the Yinwan (尹灣) Han-period tomb excavated in 1993.
 Wu also points out that a general named Manqiu Chen (曼丘臣) is mentioned in the second part of Emperor Gao's biography in the Book of Han, and that an annotation by the Tang dynasty historian Yan Shigu mentions that "Manqiu and Muqiu were originally the same family name".